graalvm/workshops/vscode-tools-for-micronaut/README.md

 * If your application is running, stop it now.
 We are not able to update the configuration of a running application.

 To enable the control panel we can use the Application panel within the Micronaut Activity View.
-Click on the pencil icon to edit, choose `Enabled`, confirm updating the dependencies of your project and finally specifiy an environment.
-The process is shown below.
+Click on the pencil icon to edit, choose `Enabled`, confirm updating the dependencies of your project and finally specify an environment.
+This is shown below.

 <img alt="Enabling the Micronaut Control Panel" src="./images/mn-activity-view-enable-control-panel.gif" width="60%" >

-With the control panel enabled you can now restart your application, from within the Application Panel of the Micronaut Activity View, and go to the control panel.
-You can open the control panel by clicking on the link icon shown below.
+With the control panel enabled restart your application from within the Application Panel of the Micronaut Activity View and go to the Control Panel.
+You can open the control panel by clicking on the link icon shown in the image below.

 <img alt="Enabling the Micronaut Control Panel" src="./images/mn-activity-view-goto-control-panel.png" width="40%" >